 As the Iraq War officially ended on 18 December 2011, and the war in Afghanistan wound down, the strategic security environment for the United States remained both complex and unpredictable, and promised to remain so indefinitely.
 The US continued to be a global military power, but faced a host of complex relationships with both competitors and partners.
 Global economic conditions forced many nations, including the US, to make hard fiscal choices.
 The future operational environment required the Army to prepare its forces for a range of military operations and activities broader than its recent COIN focus.
 The most significant developments were TRADOC's Army 2020 efforts.
 A series of studies and projects pursued many of those holistic objectives.
 The overarching goal was to determine how to make the transition from the force of 2013 to the Army of 2020 in an era of fiscal austerity, and still accomplish all that the Army must do as part of the joint force.
-In July 2014, the effort was redesignated Force 2025 and Beyond (F2025B).
-This goal was designed to better support the full range of joint force commanders' future requirements, creating opportunities to better achieve national objectives.
+In July 2014, the effort was redesignated Force 2025 and Beyond (F2025B).29 This goal was designed to better support the full range of joint force commanders' future requirements, creating opportunities to better achieve national objectives.

-A new set of challenges arose with an over-extensive drawdown under the Obama administration, which caused significant concern as regards the ability to keep NATO promises for mutual security.
-The eye-grabbing headline, "If Russia Started a War in the Baltics, NATO Would Lose in 36 Hours," which was predicated upon a serious set of wargames in a study conducted by RAND, caused a significant new analytical effort.
-The impact of the Russian New Generation Warfare (RNGW) study is still being felt, and the RNGW study was a contributing factor towards the development of the Multi-Domain Battle (MDB) white paper and concept.
+A new set of challenges arose with an extensive drawdown under the Obama administration, which caused significant concern as regards the ability to keep NATO promises for mutual security.
+In February 2016, the headline, "If Russia Started a War in the Baltics, NATO Would Lose in 36 Hours," which was predicated upon a serious set of wargames in a study conducted by RAND, caused a significant new analytical effort.
+The impact of the Russian New Generation Warfare (RNGW) study is still being felt, and the RNGW study was a contributing factor towards the development of the Multi-Domain Battle (MDB) white paper and concept; and as mentioned earlier, the MDB concept became Multi-Domain Operations (MDO).30